 Evaluating, Accepting, and Declining an Offer

 Deciding whether to take a particular job offering or choosing between different jobs offers can be difficult.
 Although there is not a universal set of criteria that will determine whether or not you should take one job over another, there are some key considerations that might help you in this process.
+Start with researching or working with a career coach to learn about the process of salary negotiation to feel prepared and confident.

 When Negotiating Your Salary…

 1. Never take an offer immediately.
-Let the employer know you need some time to consider the offer
+Let the employer know you need some time to consider the offer.

-2. Do not disclose your current or previous salary or pay
+2. Do not disclose your current or previous salary or pay.

 1. Never accept an offer immediately.
 Tell the employer that you appreciate the opportunity, but need to take some time to consider the offer.